neurodroid/stimfit/doc/sphinx/howto/resistances.rst

 :Author: Jose Guzman
 :Date:  |today|

-The resistance can be easily calculated using Ohm's law.
+The resistance can be simply calculated using Ohm's law.
 Currents passing through the pipette will be proportional to the applied voltage difference.
 This proportional factor is the resistance.

 .. math::